flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 The reverse also applies: When things change and our code can't keep up as expected, it means some part of it is foul.
 Some part is at odds with the truth.

-To see things as they are and then paint an accurate picture is more than some heuristic for how to write resilient code because it matches what code really does. **Code expresses conceptual and technical realities.
+To see things as they are and then paint an accurate picture is more than some heuristic for how to write resilient code because it matches what code really does. **Code expresses ideational and technical concepts.
 And effective code tells the truth.**

 This axiomatic realization is almost banal.
 But it pays to deepen our awareness of it because, in practice, we're often tempted to fabricate merely convenient concepts instead of making an effort to uncover the true inherent concepts of value- and tech environment.